spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 Because Palette is provisioning and managing infrastructure for you, controller mode also requires that you provide Palette with all the necessary permissions and credentials to perform these actions.
 For more information on the required permissions, refer to the Required Permissions page for the corresponding infrastructure provider.
-For example, refer to [Required IAM Policies](../clusters/public-cloud/aws/required-iam-policies.md) for AWS.
+For example, for AWS, refer to the [Required IAM Policies](../clusters/public-cloud/aws/required-iam-policies.md) page.

 ## Appliance Mode

 In appliance mode, you provide your own infrastructure.
 You start by using [EdgeForge](../clusters/edge/edgeforge-workflow/edgeforge-workflow.md) to build artifacts, including provider images and the installer ISO.
 You then [install](../clusters/edge/site-deployment/stage.md) the Palette agent on your host using the installer ISO.
-Once installed, you can use either Local UI or the Palette Management Plane to instruct the Palette agent to create and manage clusters.
+Once installed, you can use either [Local UI](../clusters/edge/local-ui/local-ui.md) or the Palette Management Plane to instruct the Palette agent to create and manage clusters.

-Unlike controller mode, where clusters are always managed by Palette.
-You can choose to manage your cluster with Palette , or manage your cluster locally using [Local UI](../clusters/edge/local-ui/local-ui.md), with no network connection between your cluster and Palette.
+Unlike controller mode, where clusters are always managed by Palette, you can choose to manage your cluster with Palette or locally using [Local UI](../clusters/edge/local-ui/local-ui.md), with no network connection between your cluster and Palette.
 In addition, clusters deployed in appliance mode are immutable.
 Once your cluster is operational, no one will be able to make further changes to the OS, unless you build a new provider image to upgrade your cluster.

 ![Architecture Diagram for Appliance Mode](/deployment-modes_appliance-mode.webp)

 ### Why Use Appliance Mode

 Appliance mode does not require you to provide us with any credentials to your cloud environments.
-In addition, the immutability and security provided by appliance mode makes it an ideal choice for deployment in Edge locations, though you can still deploy to a data center or public cloud.
-Additionally, appliance mode allows you to take advantage of features such as [Trusted Boot](../clusters/edge/trusted-boot/trusted-boot.md) to ensure the authenticity of your boot process, further enhancing the security of your systems.
-Because Palette is no longer managing the infrastructure for you, there is more overhead involved for you to manage the infrastructure for the cluster yourself.
+In addition, the immutability and security provided by appliance mode make it an ideal choice for deployment in Edge locations, though you can still use it to deploy clusters to a data center or public cloud.
+Additionally, appliance mode allows you to take advantage of features such as [Trusted Boot](../clusters/edge/trusted-boot/trusted-boot.md), ensuring the authenticity of your boot process and further enhancing the security of your systems.
+Since Palette is no longer managing the infrastructure for you, you will have more overhead in managing the cluster's infrastructure yourself.

 ## Agent Mode

-Agent mode follows a similar model to appliance mode.
-You also need to provide your own infrastructure in agent mode.
-Once the Palette agent is installed, you can also instruct the agent to create and manage a cluster either from Local UI or Palette Management Plane.
+Agent mode follows a similar model to appliance mode, requiring you to provide your own infrastructure.
+Once the Palette agent is installed, you can instruct the agent to create and manage a cluster either from Local UI or Palette Management Plane.

 Unlike appliance mode, you have more freedom to manage the OS for your clusters.
 Agent mode does not require you to use EdgeForge to create an immutable OS image or Kubernetes image.
 Instead, you can use a script to install the Palette